 The third area a Head of Youth Development could help you out is in the transfer and contract department regarding the youth squad.

 The 5 available responsibilities for this area are:

 - Finds and make offers for young players for the future

 - Handles new signing contract negotiations for players in your youth team

 - Finds a new club for Youth players who have been listed for loan/transfer

 - Extends youth contracts

-This is very important when it comes to renewing contracts and contract negotiations.
+This is very important when it comes to contract negotiations.

-And finally; the Head of Youth Development (or anyone responsible for this area) will provide you information about young players who have been made eligible for signing a professional contract.
+And finally; the Head of Youth Development (or anyone responsible for this area) will provide you with information about players on a youth contract who have been made eligible for signing a professional contract.
 That way you can make sure your best youngsters are kept at the club.